abiteofdata/K4-Groups/README.md

 However, GAP may not always produce outputs in the same order.
 For this reason, we also provide permutation representations of the above groups: [E1](E1.txt), [E2](E2.txt), and [E](E.txt).

+For $U_4(3)$, another issue was constructing the perfect central extensions in GAP was also an issue.
+Thanks to Dr. Alex Hulpke for helping construct its the Schur Cover, linked here: [SchurCover](coveru43.g).

 ## Miscellaneous Tips
 As the size of groups increase, so does the need for more efficient algorithms and computational methods.
-Here are some simple, but important examples.
+Hereare some simple, but important examples.

 Suppose we want to find the order of maximal subgroups of a group $G$.
 Instead of computing
 ```